gayeongpark/gayeongpark.github.io/_posts/2024-10-12-TROUBLE-SHOOTING-NETWORK.md

 3. Tools for DNS Troubleshooting

-   - nslookup: Use to verify A and CNAME records.
+   - nslookup: Use to verify A and CNAME records and specify DNS servers.
    - ping: Test connectivity to the DNS server.
+   - dig: query DNS servers for information about host addresses, mail exchanges, name servers, and related data.

 ### NTP Troubleshooting